elastiflow/ElastiFlow-Tools/docker_install/readme.txt

       Download https://github.com/elastiflow/elastiflow_for_elasticsearch/blob/master/kibana/flow/kibana-8.2.x-flow-codex.ndjson
       In Kibana, do a global search (at the top) for "Saved Objects".
 Choose import and overwrite.

 7) Send Netflow to IP_of_your_host 9995.
-Refer to your hardware vendor for documentation.
+Refer to your hardware vendor for documentation on how to configure netflow export.

 8) Visualize netflow
      In Kibana, do a global search (at the top) for the dashboard "ElastiFlow (flow): Overview" and open it.